markriggins/dockerfy/README.md

 4. **Hashed and Salted** --  If passwords must be used, they should be stored only in a salted, and hashed form, never as plain-text or base64 or simply encrypted.
 Without salt, passwords can be broken with a dictionary attack

 #### Executing Templates
-This `-template src:dest` option uses the powerful [go language templating](http://golang.org/pkg/text/template/) capability to substitute environment variables and secret settings directly into the template source and writes the result onto the template destination.
+This `--template src:dest` option uses the powerful [go language templating](http://golang.org/pkg/text/template/) capability to substitute environment variables and secret settings directly into the template source and writes the result onto the template destination.

 #####Simple Template Substitutions -- an nginx.conf.tmpl